 Unique Factor: Home to the Florida Mermaid

 Weeki Wachee Springs is the ‘other’ spring you can walk into without getting wet.
-The Weeki Wachee mermaids have been putting on performances in the underwater theater in this historic old Florida attraction since 1947.
-These aquatic acrobats train for hours on end, honing their talents for the underwater shows in this 1st magnitude spring, battling against the 112 million gallon daily output and often a turtle or two who trys and get in on their act.
+The Weeki Wachee mermaids have been putting on performances in the underwater theater of this historic old Florida attraction since 1947.
+These aquatic acrobats train for hours on end, honing their talents for the underwater shows in this 1st magnitude spring.
+They battle against the 112 million gallon daily output and often a turtle or two who attempts to get in on their act.

-But you don’t have to stay dry at this spring, the adjacent water park, Buccaneer Bay, allows guests to swim and shoot down water slides, straight into the crystal clear fresh spring waters.
+Unlike Homosassa, you don’t have to stay dry at this spring; the adjacent water park, Buccaneer Bay, allows guests to swim and shoot down waterslides, straight into the crystal clear fresh spring waters.
 Mermaid tails optional.

 What to Watch Out For: Buccaneer Bay Schedule